squisquad/dithering_algorithms/readme.md

-I'm only forking the code of Daniele Piccione
+I'm only forking the code of Daniele Piccoone

 ## Dithering algorithms
 Simple Processing implementations of some dithering algorithms